-John Hartpence is in his second season as an assistant coach for the Hamilton College cross country and track & field programs.
-He will coach the horizontal jump and hurdle event athletes during the track & field season.
+John Hartpence is in his third season as an assistant coach for the Hamilton College cross country and track & field programs.
+He coaches the horizontal jump and hurdle event athletes during the track & field season.

 Hartpence was the head coach at Defiance College from 2007 until the spring of 2015 and was the head track & field coach at Dickinson College from 2000 to 2007.
 He actually got his start in college coaching as an assistant at Hamilton back in 1999-2000.
 He has been voted the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) regional coach of the year twice.

 At Defiance, Hartpence guided athletes to four all-America performances and coached the 2013 NCAA champion in the men's hammer throw.
 He led the women's track & field program to Heartland Collegiate Athletic Conference (HCAC) indoor and outdoor team championships in 2014 and picked up a pair of conference track & field coach of the year awards.
 He directed athletes to eight HCAC most outstanding freshman and seven most outstanding performer awards.
 His athletes captured 47 individual titles in 17 different events at the HCAC championships.
 He developed the first male and female NCAA all-region cross country runners in school history as well as both programs' overall and freshman record holders.
 One of his athletes was selected the 2013 USTFCCCA Field Event Scholar-Athlete of the Year.